 Buying water regularly especially tourist hotspots can get very expensive.

-Filipino Foods And Drinks Are Tasteful
+Filipino Foods And Drinks Are Tasty

-Filipino foods are a tasteful, exotic fusion of European, American, and Oriental culinary influences with a range of delectable fruits and fresh seafood.
+Filipino foods are a tasteful, exotic fusion of European, American and oriental culinary influences with a range of delectable fruits and fresh seafood.

 Adobo is the national dish, which is often prepared in pork or chicken or both, simmered in vinegar and soy with black pepper and garlic.